Demonstrating Analog Inference on the BrainScaleS-2 Mobile System: The BrainScaleS-2 Mobile System

-The described system is the result of tightly coupled interdisciplinary work ranging from machine learning to chip design.
+The described system is the result of a tightly coupled interdisciplinary work ranging from chip design to software engineering and machine learning.
 The following sections describe different aspects of the \gls{bss2} mobile system from the perspective of the different technological areas.